-Accept/ Refuse Admission Offer - If the applicant wishes to refuse the offer of admissions, simply notify the Office of Admissions.
+STEP 5: Accept/Refuse Admission Offer.
+If the applicant wishes to refuse the offer of admissions, they should simply notify the Office of Admissions.
 If the applicant wishes to accept the offer of admissions, the applicant will be required to sign and submit the admissions enrollment documents provided upon acceptance to the Office of the Registrar.

-STEP 6: F-1 VISA

-If the applicant is applying as an initial F-1 student from outside of the U.S., the applicant must secure an F-1 visa, enter the U.S, and inform the Office of Admissions of the arrival prior to the program start date.
+STEP 6: F-1 Visa.
+If the applicant is applying as an initial F-1 student from outside of the U.S., the applicant must secure an F-1 visa, enter the U.S., and inform the Office of Admissions of their arrival prior to the program start date.

-STEP 7: OFFICIAL ENROLLMENT
+STEP 7: Official Enrollment.
 Once the admissions enrollment documents are received, applicant will be issued an official NSO package, which includes an official enrollment letter, and student identification number (SID#).
 The official IAU ID card is issued at New Student Orientation.

-STEP 8: REGISTER FOR CLASSES
+STEP 8: Register For Classes.
 Students are required to register for classes.
 Staff from the Office of Student Support will assist with this process.
 Registration requires choosing the appropriate classes for the term.

-STEP 9: TUITION PAYMENT PLAN
+STEP 9: Tuition Payment Plan.
 In order to make monthly payments for tuition, students can arrange a Tuition Installment Plan by meeting with the Office of Student Finance.

-STEP 10: NSO

-IAU holds mandatory New Student Orientations (NSO) to inform students of academic policies, IAUonline, and answer any questions along the way that may help them adjust into being a new student at IAU.
+STEP 10: NSO.
+IAU holds a mandatory online New Student Orientations (NSO) to inform students of academic policies, IAUonline, and answer any questions along the way that may help them adjust to being a new student at IAU.
 NSO is a requirement for all new students.
-Students who are unable to attend NSO shall be administratively withdrawn from the program.
+Students who fail to complete NSO shall be administratively withdrawn from the program.